 Compare that to people who protested Michael Brown’s shooting, and marched knowing that they would be arrested and possibly blacklisted from their work.

-There’s a huge difference there.
-I’ve seen some people try to compare my response to the white supremacist rally in Charlottesville it with my defense of Black Lives Matters protests – but there’s a marked difference.
+There’s a big difference there.
+I’ve seen some people try to compare my reaction to the white supremacist rally in Charlottesville it with my defense of Black Lives Matters protests – but there’s a marked difference.
 A huge difference.
-The people in Charlottesville were there to express their hate.
-People at Black Lives Matter protests were asking to be respected and given the same protection that white citizens gets.
+The people in Charlottesville were there to express their hate, to terrify others into silence.
+People at Black Lives Matter protests just want for Black people to be respected and be given the same protection that white citizens get.
 Free speech comes with caveats.
 You aren’t allowed to say things that could bring harm to others – it’s why you can sue someone for libel.
 Because saying whatever you want can harm someone else.
-(And if you cannot see that the BLM protests were about protection – you need to reexamine your own personal biases)
+(And if you cannot see that the BLM protests were about protection – you need to re-examine your own personal biases)

 Hate speech is not protected under the First Amendment.
-And spouting off Nazi rhetoric would certainly qualify as hate speech.
+And spouting off Nazi rhetoric certainly qualifies as hate speech.

-This is likely a rambly post, but I hope it at least clarifies what does/doesn’t count as protected – and why you should be terrified at what the White House is attempting right now.
+This is likely a rambly post, but I hope it at least clarifies what does/doesn’t count as protected.
+Which is why you should be terrified at what the White House is attempting right now.